MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 Resolver
+identifierValue: A1
+recordType: metadata
+mediaType: application/json
+==> returns URL for metadata for A1

+identifierValue: A1
+recordType: item
+mediaType: img/jpeg
+==> returns URL for E1 essence

+identifierValue: A2
+recordType: metadata
+mediaType: application/json
+==> returns URL for metadata for A2

+identifierValue: A2
+recordType: item
+mediaType: img/jpeg
+==> returns URL for E1 essence

 identifierVale: E1
 recordType: item
 mediaType: image/jpg
+==> returns URL for E1 essence
 ```
-*Note: This uses a unique asset identifier for each functional type (it is the same essence so this identifier is the same).
-There is no need for a formal relationship to exist between the two entities, this is for the production to decide if it is useful

 ---

- An asset where the essence has different structural characteristics:
+#### Single Asset with two different sets of structural characteristics

-  - A physical copy that has a barcode and database entry that returns location information
+This is a single Asset that exists in two different forms, one digital and one physical.
+The physical copy has a barcode and a database entry that returns information about its physical location.
+The Asset identifier is the same for both copies, with two different Essence IDs.

-  - A digital copy
+*OPEN: what about resolving A1?*

 ```
 OMC
 identifier